 Grieving is never easy, but learning about the process might help you understand the difficult emotions you’re dealing with.

-The Psychology of Grief
+The Psychology of Grief — Kübler-Ross Model

-As David Kessler, who co-authored several books with Kübler-Ross explains, the stages of grief are only meant to be used as a framework to understand your particular process of grief.
+As David Kessler — co-author of multiple books with Kübler-Ross — notes, the stages of grief are only meant to be used as a framework to understand your particular process of grief.
 Everyone grieves in their own unique way and in their own time.

-All said, understanding that there are some collective truths about the grieving process can be reassuring as you begin your journey through grief.
+That said, understanding that there are some collective truths about the grieving process can be reassuring as you go through your grief journey.
 Losses, especially traumatic ones, can be difficult to process.

-Knowing you are not alone in your feelings might give you some much-needed solace.
-If you are a griever yourself and you are interested in learning more about the different stages of the grief model, read on.
+Knowing you’re not alone in your feelings might give you some much-needed solace.
+If you’re grieving or have ever experienced grief, and you’re interested in learning more about the different stages of the grief model, read on.

-The Five Stages of Grief Explained
+The 5 Stages of Grief Explained

 Denial is commonly experienced at the beginning of the grieving process.
 However, it can be experienced later, and may even come and go as you process your loss.
 Denial is a defense mechanism, one that may be protective for a grieving person during their fragile state.